gokyle/literate/README.md

-## golst
+## literate

-`golst` is a Go command line tool for generating readable program listings.
+`literate` is a Go command line tool for generating readable program listings.
 It was inspired by Luke Gorries' post ["Readable Programs"](http://blog.lukego.com/blog/2012/10/24/readable-programs/) and, in particular, his `pbook` example.
+It works by treating all text that have a line comment as Markdown text, and putting code in code blocks.

 Listings that are written to a file are written as &lt;file.go>.&lt;format>; for example, producing listings for `listing.go`: